 Other Factors That Affect Your Personal Loan Interest Rate

-Lenders will look at a variety of data points when making a decision about whether to extend you a loan.
-Chief among these are your credit score and history, your employment status and your debt-to-income ratio.
-For your credit history, lenders may look at the length of your credit history, the number of delinquencies, charge-offs or bankruptcies in recent years and the number of credit inquiries you’ve had over the last year.
-Many lenders will want to see a credit history of at least one to three years with no bankruptcies within the past one or two years.
+Lenders will look at a variety of data points when making a decision about whether to extend a loan to you.
+Chief among these are your credit score and history, employment status, and debt-to-income ratio.
+Your credit score will be one of the largest factors in determining whether you can qualify for a personal loan.
+In fact, many lenders have strict credit score cutoffs.
+For credit history, lenders may look at the length of your credit history, the number of negative marks in recent years, and the number of credit inquiries you’ve had in the past year.
+Many lenders will want to see a credit history of at least one to two years.

 Another factor lenders consider is your employment status and history.
 Some lenders will require that you provide proof of income, whether through full- or part-time employment or self-employment.
-Other lenders may also require a minimum personal or household income to apply, with minimums frequently between $20,000 to $40,000 per year.
-If the lender has these requirements, you’ll be expected to provide documentation that shows proof of your employment and income.
+Other lenders may also require a minimum personal or household annual income to apply, with these minimums frequently between $20,000 and $40,000.
+If the lender has these requirements, you’ll need to provide documentation, such as tax returns, pay stubs, or W-2s, that shows proof of your employment and income.

-Debt-to-income (DTI) ratio is another important measure that lenders will use to evaluate applicants.
-Your debt-to-income ratio is the amount of debt (including mortgage or rent payments) you carry relative to your pre-tax monthly income.
-If your DTI ratio is 40%, this means that your monthly debt payments account for 40% of your pre-tax monthly pay.
-In general, lenders will want to see applicants with DTI ratios under 35% to 45%.
-A DTI ratio of 50% or more is typically a bad sign to lenders, as it means you may have trouble paying back your debts.
+Debt-to-income (DTI) ratio is another important measure lenders use to evaluate applicants.
+That’s the amount of debt, including housing payments, you carry relative to your pretax monthly income.
+For example, if your pretax monthly income is $4,000, and your total debt payments are $1,200 per month, your DTI ratio would be 30%.
+In general, lenders will want to see applicants with DTI ratios under 45%, and in some cases under 35%.
+A DTI ratio of 50% or higher is a bad sign to lenders, as it means you may have trouble paying back your debts (and thus may default on the unsecured loan you’re applying for).